bjafet123/rabbitmqCG-OIH/README.md

 ```
 flow – flowID : stepName : deadletter
 ```

+Where _"flow"_ is a constant word, the _"flowID"_ is the ID assigned by the OIH to the flow, the _"stepName"_ is the name configured to each node in the flow and the words _"message"_/_"rebounds"_/_"deadletter"_ are constants.

 And it is configured an exchange (the same used by the other queues).